clickycomprapy-debug/n8n-selfhosted-setup/README.md

  ├─ n8n (port 5678 internal only)
  └─ PostgreSQL 15 (port 5432 internal only)
 ```

-SSL strategy: Cloudflare handles TLS externally.
-The connection between Cloudflare and the server is HTTP — this is intentional. n8n is configured with `N8N_PROTOCOL=https` because from the end user's perspective, the connection is always HTTPS via Cloudflare.
-Port 5678 is blocked at the UFW level so n8n is never directly accessible — all traffic must go through Traefik.
+**SSL Strategy:** Cloudflare manages TLS externally.
+The connection between Cloudflare and the server is HTTP — this is intentional. n8n is configured with `N8N_PROTOCOL=https` because from the end user's perspective, the connection is always HTTPS through Cloudflare.
+Port 5678 is blocked at UFW level, so n8n is never directly accessible — all traffic must pass through Traefik.

 ---

-Project Structure
+## Project Structure

 ```
 /docker/
 ├── traefik/